jothamsl/Obsidian-Time-Machine/Fleeting Notes/How To Study For Exams (Ali Abdaal)/👨🏽‍🏫  Understanding.md

 * Expand using multiple sources to help understand concepts.
 * Using the Cornell note method, create questions from your notes.

+## Scoping The Subject
+* When studying, figure out where the subject or topic fits in the full picture.
+* Have a bird's eye view rather than a frog's eye view.

+## Developing a Syllabus

 ## References
 1. https://medium.com/taking-note/learning-from-the-feynman-technique-5373014ad230